 The Matter-Radiation Interactions in Extremes (MaRIE) experimental facility, will be used to discover and design the advanced materials needed to meet 21-st century national security and energy security challenges.

 Specifically, MaRIE will provide the tools scientists need to develop and manufacture next-generation materials that will perform predictably and with controlled functionality in extreme environments.

 MaRIE will provide the scientific community with unique capabilities to

-- provide unprecedented time- and space-resolved measurements on multiple scales needed for modeling and simulation, especially in the middle- or meso-scale between atomic structure and the design engineering continuum;
+- provide unprecedented time- and space-resolved measurements on multiple scales needed for modeling and simulation, especially in the middle- or meso-scale between atomic structure and the integral system tests;

-- create extreme conditions of relevance, particularly stress, temperature, and irradiation environments and
+- create extreme conditions of relevance, particularly stress, temperature, and during processing environments and

 - create synthesis and characterization tools needed to design, discover and control materials on these scales.